-Need a personalized itinerary?
-Fell free to contact us for a short private customized itinerary of Kathmandu City Surrounding Tour.
+Need a personalized Kathmandu tour itinerary?
+Feel free to contact us for a short private customized itinerary of the Kathmandu City and Surrounding Tour.
 Our expert team will revert you as quickly as possible with the best-suggested itinerary package as per your interest.

 Our guide comes to your hotel to pick you up with transportation.
-As soon as you take your breakfast, you a Day Sightseeing begins, you will be visiting four major landmarks in Kathmandu including Pashupatinath, Boudhanath, Swoyambhunath (Monkey Temple) and Kathmandu Durbar Square.
+As soon as you take your breakfast, your Day Sightseeing begins, you will be visiting four major landmarks in Kathmandu including Pashupatinath, Boudhanath, Swoyambhunath (Monkey Temple), and Kathmandu Durbar Square.

-Our Guide will give you a perfect idea which place would be the best to initiate.
+Our Guide will give you a perfect idea of which place would be the best to initiate.
 Basically, the trip begins with a tour to Swoyambhunath Stupa also known as the Monkey Temple – a 2500 years old landmark; it is said to be, the Radiant Lotus of the Valley-Mythology, established when the water was drained by Manjushree, the God of the Wisdom.
-This Temple is a famous pilgrimage site for Buddhists, is located on a beautiful hill inside Kathmandu valley.
-It is situated on top of the hill that could be observed from almost every part of the Kathmandu Valley.
-The tourists call this Stupa as ‘Monkey Temple’ as there are many monkey monkeys living around the Places.
+This Temple is a famous pilgrimage site for Buddhists and is located on a beautiful hill inside Kathmandu valley.
+It is situated on top of a hill that could be observed from almost every part of the Kathmandu Valley.
+The tourists call this Stupa ‘Monkey Temple’ as there are many monkey monkeys living around the Place.
 After the Sightseeing around Monkey Temple, we drive to another landmark, Boudhanath Stupa.

-Pashupatinath Temple is located at the bank of Bagmati River.
+Pashupatinath Temple is located on the bank of the Bagmati River.
 It is a sacred Temple for Hindus as many people from different parts of the world visit this temple every year and during the Shiva Ratri, hundreds of thousands of devotees and Sadhus come to attend.

 The last site of this day is Kathmandu Durbar Square, Hanuman Dhoka, the ancient Royal residential quarter, Mahadev Parvati Temple, Temple house of Kumari (Living Goddess) around this Durbar Square.
 Walk around the local bazaar and back to the hotel.
 Learn more about places to see in Kathmandu valley.

-On the day third, same-day second, our guide comes to your hotel, begins your day tour.
+On the day third, same-day second, our guide comes to your hotel and begins your day tour.

-After breakfast at the hotel, we take you to Patan Durbar Square to explore Patan Durbars, Mahaboudha, Krishna Temple, Kumbeshwor Temple, Golden Temple and etc. You feel like Patan has been exposed before you as an open museum presenting stunning carved windows, intrinsic roof struts, statues of gods and goddesses, temples designed in Pagoda Style with erotic carvings and metalwork faces and many other beautiful facets.
-Additionally, you will also get to see handicraft center in Patan, please click Places to see in Patan for more info and continue drive to Bhaktapur Durbar Square.
+After breakfast at the hotel, we take you to Patan Durbar Square to explore Patan Durbars, Mahaboudha, Krishna Temple, Kumbeshwor Temple, Golden Temple and etc. You feel like Patan has been exposed before you as an open museum presenting stunning carved windows, intrinsic roof struts, statues of gods and goddesses, temples designed in Pagoda Style with erotic carvings and metalwork faces, and many other beautiful facets.
+Additionally, you will also get to see a handicraft center in Patan, please click Places to see Patan for more info and continue driving to Bhaktapur Durbar Square.

-This day you will drive to Dakshinkali, Kirtipur, Chobar, and Khokana.
-Dashinlaki Temple is famous for Hindu devotees and it is called the temple of the Goddess Kali, the temple lies 28 KM southern edge of Kathmandu valley.
-Later visit Chobar Gorge where Manjushree, the god of Wisdom who emptied the valley from its water.
+On this day you will drive to Dakshinkali, Kirtipur, Chobar, and Khokana.
+Dashinlaki Temple is famous for Hindu devotees and it is called the temple of the Goddess Kali, the temple lies 28 KM on the southern edge of Kathmandu valley.
+Later visit Chobar Gorge where Manjushree, the god of Wisdom emptied the valley of its water.
 Also, you will visit Kirtipur to see old temples and drive to Khokana which is famous for Newari culture and traditions.
 Drive back to Kathmandu.